LCR-ADS-Lab/LxGrTagger-Documentation/docs/2_structural type2/6_Syntactic function6.md

    - *The formula <ins>for **calculating** the effective resistance</ins> is ….*
    - *The method <ins>for **assessing** project risks</ins> involves thorough analysis.*
    - *He is keen <ins>on **improving** his language skills</ins>.*
-   - *You can actually experience how adaptation of spatial frequency channels can affect perception <ins>by doinging the following demonstration</ins>.*
    - *She focused <ins> on my **talking** during the meeting</ins> to understand my concerns better.*